Ayr Seaforth Athletic Club: History

-Ayr Seaforth has had many successes through its history.
 Little is known about the origins of the club but it appears that the club was established around the 1950s.
-Since that time the training grounds have had many improvements made to them, allowing the club to train at Dam Park.
-Last year, South Ayrshire council began to resurface the track as it was badly in need of repair; this work was completed shortly after it began and allowed the club to begin training at Dam Park once again.

-Presentation Night

-This is an event where the athletes are honored for their hard work and many receive awards for dedication and success in track and field events, cross country events and road races.
-This event is usually held at a local hotel where the athletes can enjoy a night relaxing instead of training.
-Many of the club trophies are also distributed on this night, such as best male athlete, best female athlete and best in club.

 Membership

 When an athlete becomes a member at Ayr seaforth they are then able to compete for the club at either club level or national level.
 This also means the athlete can wear club colors when competing, Ayr seaforth colors consist of a white vest with a red cross.
 These colors also resemble the club logo.
 Membership usually consists of a once a year fee, this fee is used to help cover club costs such as upkeep and insurance for the athletes using the facilities.
 All coaches are volunteers and give up their time to help develop young athletes.